 - Cambodia – volunteer opportunities in orphanages, with community development projects, in health care, and as teachers of English.

-- Uganda – volunteer opportunities in healthcare, working in an orphanage, or teaching English
+- Uganda – volunteer opportunities in healthcare, working in an orphanage or teaching English

 - Brazil – volunteer opportunities in child care, teaching, youth athletics, or computer education.

 Given the range of programs and availability for students who choose to study abroad, no community college student should feel excluded from this aspect of higher education.
 Obviously, it is important to investigate each program carefully to ensure it is a good match for one’s learning path and interests.
 Most community college campuses employ a study-abroad coordinator who can help students review programs and identify the best times to pursue international opportunities.
-Thousands of students study abroad every year, and almost all of them report positively on an experience that can open doors to new career and educational pursuits.
+Thousands of students study abroad every year, and almost all of them report positively on an experience that can open doors to a new career and educational pursuits.